hschhhwwwo0o/yamu/README.md

 | Mock-up display       | UF/MOCK-UP/VIEW     |

 <ins>_More documentation about the module is located in the root of the module folder_</ins>

+## Other

+The design is developed in Figma.

+Task management was performed using GitHub Projects